Rootes Group: Hillman Imp and the move to Linwood

 In 1963, Rootes introduced the Hillman Imp, a compact rear-engined saloon with an innovative all-aluminium OHC engine, based on a Coventry Climax engine design (originally used for a fire pump).
-It was intended to be a response from Rootes to rival BMC's popular Mini, and a new factory (called the Linwood plant) on the boundary between Paisley and Elderslie, Renfrewshire was built for its assembly.
-The move to Linwood was forced upon the company by the British government, which had introduced the principle of "industrial development certificates" (IDCs) to build factories in depressed areas.
+It was intended to be a response from Rootes to rival British Motor Corporation's popular Mini, and a new factory (called the Linwood plant) on the boundary between Paisley and Elderslie, Renfrewshire was built for its assembly.
+The move to Linwood was forced upon the company by the British government, which had introduced the principle of industrial development certificates (IDCs) to build factories in depressed areas.
 The Linwood workforce had no experience in motor vehicle assembly and the build quality and reliability of the cars suffered.
 Another problem was that the component suppliers were still based in the Midlands, and the company incurred costs transporting half-finished engine castings from Linwood to be machined at Ryton and returned to Linwood once they had been assembled.
 Completed Imps returned south to Ryton, resulting in a 600 mi round trip.

 The Imp itself was underdeveloped, and the build quality and reliability problems, coupled with buyer apathy towards the design were reflected in poor sales.
 After a reasonably successful start in 1963–65, the Imp did not sell well.
 Lost production caused by frequent strike action at Linwood and escalating warranty claims left Rootes no money to develop other models.